Quick Take

 What Do Sables Eat?

-During the summer months, sables will eat eggs, hares and small mammals.
+During the summer months, sables will eat eggs, hares, and small mammals.

 ©iStock.com/neil bowman

 In the summer, sables primarily feast on hares, eggs, and other small mammals.
-During winters, they incorporate wild berries and rodents into their nutrition rotation.
+During winter, they incorporate wild berries and rodents into their nutrition rotation.
 Sometimes, they stalk wolf and bear tracks in search of leftovers.
 And occasionally, they’ll eat fish caught with their front paws.

 Currently, the International Union for the Conservation of Nature categorizes sables under Least Concern.
 The populations remain stable, and some are even growing.